DavidLarge/astro-dg/src/content/about/about.md

 ---
 title: About
 ---
-Memorex.
 A digital garden and collection of mostly wonderful things.